Multitype $\Lambda$-coalescents: Examples and non-examples of -coalescents

-Freeman \cite{freeman2015segregated} considers the \emph{segregated $\Lambda$-coalescent} --- a coalescent process with a possible infinitude of types indexed by a separable metric space $K$.
-For each $n$, the space $K$ is partitioned into $k^n$ subsets indexed by the $n^{\text{th}}$ generation of a $k$-ary tree (here $k \geq 2$).
-Translating the segregated $\Lambda$-coalescent into our language, at time zero we begin with a single block of type $x$ for each $x \in K$.
-Independently for each vertex $v$ in generation $n$ of the $k$-ary tree, an exponential clock of rate $r_n$ rings, and when this clock rings all blocks of type $y \in K_v$ coalesce to form a single block of type $v$ (say).
-Freeman goes on to study the interesting behaviour of the dust in the process, which due to the infinitude of types in the process may be rather delicate.
+That is, big mergers only happen within types, and occur with the same measure for every type.
+Under these dynamics Limic and Sturm go on to study the space-time asymptotics of spatial $\Lambda$-coalescents on large tori in $d \geq 3$ dimensions, foreshadowing work by Angel, Berestycki and Limic \cite{angel2012global}, which we discuss in a moment.
+Heuer and Sturm \cite{heuer2013spatial} study a similar set up on the two-dimensional torus.

-Angel, Berestycki and Limic \cite{angel2012global} look at a class of $d$-type $\Lambda$-coalescents whose types are indexed by the latttice $\mathbb{Z}_{ \geq 0}^d$.
-The blocks whose type corresponds to a particular point in $\mathbb{Z}_{ \geq 0}^d$ merge with other blocks at the same position according to the dynamics of a single type $\Lambda$-coalescent, though we have the additional structure that the types of the underlying blocks change according to a random walk on $\mathbb{Z}_{ \geq 0}^d$.
+Angel et al.\ \cite{angel2012global} look at a class of $d$-type $\Lambda$-coalescents whose types are indexed by the latttice $\mathbb{Z}^d$.
+The blocks whose type corresponds to a particular point in $\mathbb{Z}^d$ merge with other blocks at the same position according to the dynamics of a single-type $\Lambda$-coalescent, though we have the additional structure that the types of the underlying blocks change according to a random walk on $\mathbb{Z}^d$.
 The authors find for $d \geq 3$ that if the underlying mergers are governed by Kingman coalescent dynamics at each point, then starting with $N$ particles at the origin there are $O\left( (\log^*N)^{d-2} \right)$ blocks extant in the process at positive times.
-(Here, $\log^*N$ is the inverse of the tower function $x^x$.)
+(Here, $\log^*x$ is the inverse of the tower function $x^x$.)
 Analogous results are found in $d=2$, as well as in the setting where the Kingman mergers are replaced by a beta coalescent.
-These coalescent processes only experience mergers within types, and may hence be regarded as a variant of the processes of Limic and Sturm \cite{limic2006spatial} with countably many types.
+As in Limic and Sturm \cite{limic2006spatial}, these coalescent processes only experience mergers within types.

-That concludes the section on properties and examples of $\Lambda$-coalescents.
-In the next section we prove the classification theorem, Theorem \ref{thm:main}.
+Griffiths \cite{griffiths2016multi} shows that multitype coalescent processes with mutations or pairwise mergers arises in the context of coalescent duals to multitype $\Lambda$-fleming viot processes.